|

 The insert of the 1991 Morgan Creek album includes a general note about the score and

 song from two of the producers/writers of the film.
-That of the 2018 Intrada product includes
+Those of the 2018 and 2020 Intrada products

 |